mwanjeronie/2025/README.md

 ## 📅 Read Me [Again]
 Each link in this repository includes a date, which corresponds to the deadline for that specific opportunity.
 To give you ample time to prepare, the dates listed here are typically a few days earlier than the actual deadline.
 This buffer allows you to gather your materials, refine your applications, and ensure you’re eligible before the final submission.

+NEW: Now arranged according to Months (Deadline Priority)!
+SCROLL DOWN FOR SCHOLARSHIPS & INTERNSHIPS 💥

 ## 🔍 How to Use
 - Browse Opportunities: Explore the list to find opportunities that match your interests and qualifications.
 - Check Eligibility: Before applying, make sure to read the eligibility criteria for each opportunity.